 The most common additions to the popular pot pie recipe are crunchy carrots and celery, diced onion, sweet peas, and some sort of protein.
 Options for creating this culinary dish include baking in the oven, in a skillet over a stovetop, or even cooking over a campfire!
 In the Pennsylvania Dutch region, they omit the crust and add in dumpling style dough, noodles, or perfectly poached potatoes.
 Clearly, there are endless ways to personalize this savory supper!

-Mixed Veggies – the best part of bags of mixed veggies is convenience and choice.
+Mixed Veggies -The best part of bags of mixed veggies is convenience and choice.
 Don’t like corn or peas?
 No problem!
 Substitute mushroom and pearl onions.
 If you prefer to skip frozen, you can easily dice up some fresh from the garden!
 Prefer adding a plant-based protein instead of veggies?
 Perfect!
-Pre-cooked and portioned tempeh, tofu, or even meat-free crumbles would work well.
+Pre-cooked and portioned tempeh, tofu, or even Tofurky would work well.

 - A sunny day is a perfect time to share bite-sized treats.
 Surprise your family with an outdoor picnic and feature these beauties in the basket.
 Additions of easy picnic foods and fresh fruit from the farmer’s market will only create a more fantastic feast!